-This article was originally written during MIPTV 2010, when thousands of people were stranded in Cannes and Nice due to the shutdown of European airports.
+This article was originally written during MIPTV 2010, when thousands of people were stranded in Cannes and Nice due to the shutdown of European airports following the eruption of a volcano in Iceland.
 The info remains useful in case of air or rail strikes, which is why I left it.
 News is added in the comments section as updates.

 Although many people are trying to put a brave face on it, when you’re stranded in Cannes you are still stranded.
 Most people have jobs to get back to, and are racking up bills for hotels and trying to keep in touch with people back home.

 Several Cweeps (Cannes Tweeps) use Twitter as a way of relaying news, tips and offers to share cars and coaches to people that are stranded in Cannes by French rail and air strikes or volcanic ash.
 Many visitors living on mainland Europe can find alternative ways to get home, most of which involve 15 hour trips on motorways.

 For visitors that are stuck in Cannes or Nice here are a selection of information sources:

 Road and train info

 Nice airport (which can be quite slow).
 Alternatively, to get SMS/text message updates concerning your flight, send “NICE [your flight n°]” to the French phone n° 71009.
 It costs 50 eurocents, plus the cost of your call on your carrier.
 But remember that text messages are not necessarily instantaneous.

 When Cannes was hit by the fallout of volcanic ash, one of my tips was that people use car-pooling services.
 Try: